ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/01_install_ampl_from_docker.rst

 .. _Connect Jupyter notebook:

-To connect the Jupyter notebook from a browser
+To Connect the Jupyter Notebook From a Browser
 ==============================================

 Copy and paste the URL from the output message to the browser on your computer.
 For example: